Let's talk pencil sharpeners for artists...

 If you wait too long the shavings can get backed up into the gears of your electric motor and will kill your sharpener.

-In generally this is most likely a horrible idea unless you are knowledgeable in fixing electronics.
+In general, this is a horrible idea unless you are knowledgeable in fixing electronics.
 One student found this out the hard way after the sharpener quit working.

 Unfortunately she was unable to put her sharpener back together and get it working.
 Causes for the sharpener to quit working are that the tray hasn't been regularly cleaned (see above) or the tray needs to be nudged (see below)